fieldtrip/website/workshop/toolkit2024.md

 We will inform you as to whether you obtained a place in this course not later than Thursday April 29, 2024.

-The fee for PhD students is € 550; and € 750 for senior researchers.
+The fee is €550 for PhD students and €750 for senior researchers.
+If your institute is based in a low/middle income country, you will also be able to request a discount.

 ## Program

-FIXME this is still a tentative program that is subject to change.
-We will have to fit the lab visits in, including a demonstration of the OPM system and of mobile EEG.
+Note that the tentative program below still might change a bit.

 ### Monday May 27, 2024